sftpplus/sftpplus-docs/docs/configuration-events/http.rst

 :Description:
     Format used to send the event over HTTP.

-    Use `custom` to send the event as a custom Jinja2 template formated value.
+    Use `custom` to send the event as a custom Jinja2 template formatted value.

-    Use `json` to send the event as JSON formated.
+    Use `json` to send the event as JSON formatted.

     Use `soap` to send the event as human readable XML SOAP envelope.